pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 Randomisation solves this.
 But we can't always randomise.

 What happens when we randomise?
 Randomisation of treatment status aims to ensure that we have a balance of covariate profiles across both groups.
+Additionally randomisation guarantees independence of the potential outcomes with respect to the treatment assignment mechanism.
 This helps avoid the selection-bias just discussed.
 Propensity scores are useful because they can help emulate _as-if_ random assignment of treatment status in the sample data through a specific transformation of the observed data.

 First we model the individual propensity scores as a function of the indivifua covariate profiles: